codefresh-io/cap-docs.codefresh.io/_docs/pipelines/pipelines.md

 toc: true
 ---

-Before reading this page make sure that you are familiar with the theory behind Codefresh pipelines at the [introduction page]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/).
+Before creating a pipeline, make sure you are familiar with the theory behind [Codefresh pipelines]({{site.baseurl}}/docs/pipelines/introduction-to-codefresh-pipelines/).

-## Pipeline Concepts
+## Pipeline concepts

-The aim of Codefresh pipelines is to have re-usable sequences of steps that can be used for different applications (or micro-services) via the use of git triggers.
+The aim of Codefresh pipelines is to have re-usable sequences of steps that can be used for different applications (or micro-services) via the use of Git triggers.

 All the main concepts are shown below: